CTDRSDRF1/evb.github.io/README.md

 # evb.github.io

-Flamingo EVB user manual ,copy link than teams to yourself, open it on MTK pc.
+Flamingo EVB user manual — 1) Copy the link 2) Send it to yourself via Teams 3) Open it on your MTK PC.

 Link1 (SE share folder):